 Darlington FC’s tactics seem very sound.
 The club is working on plans to return to the heart of the town where it belongs, just as a surge of developments and confidence lift the whole area.

 It was only back in May 2012 that a triple relegation imposed by the FA led to a hugely emotional time as fans battled to save their club which at one stage had no team, no manager, no ground and little hope of survival.

 Promotion as Northern League champions the following year showed determination and passion from the players as well, but it was still lurching through a series of last-minute bail-outs.
 But there is more of an air of progress now with Darlington 1883, as the team heads back down the road towards the town where the commercial benefits really lie and where the club can re-engage with community and fans.

 Darlington needs all its assets operating at full capacity as it drives through the next decade.
 There are the bigger elements alongside the valuable smaller ones, but they all have influence.
-Jobs, investment, families, infrastructure, developments... and sport
+Jobs, investment, families, infrastructure, developments... and sport all matter.

 The power of the Quakers fans in refusing to give in and then reaching into their own pockets to save the club is inspiring and shows the attachment a town has to its modern-day heroes, but there is pure business to be done as well, and the board is determined to dig deep to make it happen.

 Martin Jesper, a former KPMG manager who became a turnaround specialist with his own company Rootcorz is the football fan who got to do his dream job.
 He was asked by the solicitors acting for the fans’ group if he could investigate whether the club could afford to stay at the Northern Echo Arena under a Company Voluntary Arrangement (CVA) used to pay creditors over a fixed period.